edhowland/viper/CONTRIBUTING.md

 ### Command Bindings

 Some key combinations, which are called key chords, perform other actions.
-For example, Alt+d starts a sequencethat can be followed by the keys: d, home, end, PgUp or PgDn.
+For example, Alt+d starts a sequence that can be followed by the keys: d, home, end, PgUp or PgDn.
 These perform actions to delete the current line, delete to the front of theline, delete to the end of the line, delete to the top of the buffer and delete to the bottom of the buffer, respectfully.